sparshkr24/next-dashboard/README.md

 ### Features of the application:
 #### 1. Its a beautiful pixel-perfect SignIn and Dashboard application.
 (You cannot go to dashboard before signing In).
+#### 2. Used Google OAuth for user Authentication.**
-#### 2. Post sign In, you can view the dummy data displayed using Line Chart and Pie Chart using "react-chartjs-2" and "charts.js".
+#### 3. Post sign In, you can view the dummy data displayed using Line Chart and Pie Chart using "react-chartjs-2" and "charts.js".
-#### 3. You cannot go to Sign In page before Signing Out.
+#### 4. You cannot go to Sign In page before Signing Out.
 (It will redirect you to dashboard)

 ### Screenshots
 #### 1. Sign In page: